Three-a-day exercises

 When to do your three-a-day

-Life can be non-stop, and it’s hard to find even a few minutes to dedicate to being more active, but you can do your three-a-day anywhere, anytime, while you’re doing anything.
+You can do your three-a-day anywhere, anytime and while you’re doing anything.
 Here’s just a few suggestions for situations that you might be able to squeeze a bit more movement into:

 Download our three-a-day guide